Skip to contents

 Introduction

-insurancerating provides a structured workflow for insurance pricing in R.
+insurancerating provides actuarial building blocks for insurance pricing in R.

 1. portfolio analysis